 Once you know your category, you can check visa availability.
 The Department of State designates a certain number of annual visas for each category.
 You cannot apply for a green card until visas become available for your category.

 File your petition and application

-If you are applying as an employer or family member, your loved one or the company you work for must submit the immigration petition on your behalf.
+If you are applying as an employer or family member, your loved one or the company you work for must submit the petition on your behalf.
 In most other categories, you can submit the petition independently.